Oracle Cloud LLMs: 44% Better Price-Performance

 OKE (Oracle Kubernetes Engine) runs containerized ML workloads.

-Managed control plane costs nothing.
-You pay only for worker nodes.
-No cluster management fees.
+The managed control plane costs nothing.
+You pay only for worker nodes, with no separate cluster management fee.

-GPU node pools configure automatically.
-NVIDIA drivers pre-installed.
-CUDA libraries ready.
-Deploy GPU workloads immediately.
+GPU node pools configure themselves, with NVIDIA drivers and CUDA libraries pre-installed, so you can deploy GPU workloads immediately.

-Integration with OCI Container Registry stores your images.
-Vulnerability scanning included.
-Image signing for supply chain security.
+OCI Container Registry stores your images with vulnerability scanning and image signing built in for supply chain security.

 # OKE GPU node pool configuration